 Successful entrepreneurship is fundamental to a healthy community.
 Students majoring in Community Entrepreneurship are able to test the entrepreneurial waters in courses designed to give them firsthand experience in launching or strengthening a product or service.
 Students build skills applying economics, management, strategic planning, marketing and public policy on the enterprise level.
 This major emphasizes enterprises that promote community development with sound stewardship of natural resources and regard for social capital.

 Community and International Development (B.S.)

-Building on an applied economics foundation, the Community and International Development curriculum offers students the academic and professional experience that enables them to address community development both locally and globally.
-Students in Community and International Development are provided opportunities to analyze and learn from development issues in Vermont and New England; students learn while engaging in real world problem solving.
+Building on an applied economics foundation, the Community and International Development (CID) curriculum offers students the academic and professional experience that enables them to address community development both locally and globally.
+CID students are provided opportunities to analyze and learn from development issues in Vermont and New England; students learn while engaging in real world problem solving.
 Over the past decade, students and faculty members within CDAE have also nurtured relationships with communities in Belize, Honduras, and St. Lucia.
 CID students have the opportunity to partner with these organizations to address real world development issues, through carefully designed service learning courses and faculty led trips abroad.

 Environmental Sciences (B.S.)